-Postdoctoral training in Nancy (France): Nanostructures and ferroelectric nanocomposites: Synthesis, caracterisation, applications
+Postdoctoral training in Nancy (France): Nanostructures and ferroelectric nanocomposites: synthesis, characterization, applications

 Postdoctoral training in Saarbrücken (Germany): Study of DGEBA Prepolymer and Epoxy Network by DES.

 Abstract: Dielectric spectroscopy is an extremely effective method for characterizing the molecular dynamics over a large range of time scales.
-Even if the ceramics are not well-known to be studied by dielectric spectroscopy, their dielectric behaviour makes them interesting as dielectric spectroscopy media.
-The mechanisms of polarization are the same than in polymers or other materials.
-Then we interested in the fitting programs.
+Even if the ceramics are not well-known to be studied by dielectric spectroscopy, their dielectric behavior makes them interesting as dielectric spectroscopy media.
+The mechanisms of polarization are the same as in polymers or other materials.
+Then we were interested in the fitting programs.
 All of them are able to fit curves, and use the least squares method.
 These programs penalty are:

 - Using the least squares approximation

-- They do not take in account the error of the measurement
+- They do not take into account the error of the measurement

 - The number of relaxation has to be fixed (and well-known)